SKI & SNOWBOARD

 - Train your core and lower back with planks, carries, and anti-rotation movements for stability under a heavy pack

-- Add ankle and hip mobility drills to improve balance on uneven terrain and reduce the risk of sprains
+- Add ankle and hip stability drills to improve balance on uneven terrain

 Preparing your body in advance ensures your hiking training plan builds strength without breaking you down, so you arrive at the trail feeling confident, not injured.